 Saturday, August 24

-- ODW staff reviewed SDS for construction materials, pesticides, and herbicides used on the plant site and upstream businesses and recreational areas.
+- ODW staff reviewed SDSs for construction materials, pesticides, and herbicides used on the Wilderness WTP site and upstream businesses and recreational areas.
 ODW did not identify compounds used in sufficient quantities of concern but consulted with DCLS on a test plan to rule out these sources.
-DCLS will ship test kits on Monday for this analysis.
+DCLS planned to ship test kits on Monday, August 26, for this analysis.

 - VDH toxicologist supplied a report on the chemicals found that indicated no concerns for acute health risks.

-- At 11 a.m., ODW and RSA staff along with Orange County officials reviewed operational reports, test reports, and received a verbal report of plant site conditions and operations.
+- At 11 a.m., ODW and RSA staff, along with Orange County officials, reviewed operational reports and test reports, and received a verbal report of plant site conditions and operations.
 RSA reported a lessening of the odor in the treatment plant and only a slight odor in the water leaving the plant.

-- ODW consulted with DCLS on utilizing a laboratory department which has equipment and expertise to identify unknowns in a variety of matrices.
-A test plan was discussed, and sample collection was scheduled during an ODW inspection on Sunday.
+- ODW consulted with DCLS on utilizing a laboratory department that has equipment and expertise to identify unknowns in a variety of matrices.
+A test plan was discussed, and sample collection was scheduled during an ODW inspection on Sunday, August 25.

 - RSA reported an increase in community water usage based on wastewater volume and difficulty in filling tanks sufficiently overnight.

-- At 10 p.m., with a temporary well pump solution enacted, RSA, with support from VDH, changed the order from a Do Not Use Water Advisory to a Do Not Drink Water Advisory and an inspection was scheduled by VDH staff for 10 a.m.
-Sunday.
+- At 10 p.m., with a temporary raw water wet well pump solution implemented, RSA, with support from VDH, changed from a Do Not Use Water Advisory to a Do Not Drink Water Advisory, and an inspection was scheduled by VDH staff for 10 a.m. the next day.

 Sunday, August 25

 - Multiple ODW personnel performed an inspection of the plant facility and distribution system to assess odor.
-Operations records were reviewed, and samples were collected by ODW for High Resolution Mass Spectral Analysis using gas and liquid chromatography from the DCLS laboratory.
+ODW reviewed operations records and collected samples for High Resolution Mass Spectral Analysis using gas and liquid chromatography from the DCLS laboratory.

-- Continued but lessened detection of the odor in the water treatment facility as well as the distribution system was noted by ODW staff.
+- ODW staff noted continued but lessened detection of the odor in the water treatment facility as well as the distribution system.

 - ODW staff performed taste assessments by swishing the water in their mouths and spitting it out.
 ODW personnel detected a taste in the water at all locations of the distribution system where the test was performed.